kevinsullivan/dmtl4/src/generativeRecursion.md

 # Generative Recursion

-This material was not covered in earlier versions and could come too late.
-Proof by decending through well ordered relations.
+This material was not covered in earlier versions.
+Proof of decent through well ordered relations.
+Expressing and having these concepts checked automatically.
+Need to pick a few examples.